NathanNam/caltrain-commuter-app-no-instrumentation/README.md

 ## Features

-- **Station Selection**: Choose from 25 main Caltrain stations (SF to San Jose Diridon) with easy swap functionality
+- **Station Selection**: Choose from 23 active Caltrain stations (SF to San Jose Diridon) with easy swap functionality
+  - **Note**: Inactive stations (Broadway, Atherton) have been removed as Caltrain no longer stops there
   - **Note**: South County Connector stations (Tamien, Capitol, Blossom Hill, Morgan Hill, San Martin, Gilroy) are excluded as they're served by a separate 8XX bus service with limited schedule
 - **Train Schedules**: View next 5 upcoming trains with departure/arrival times and durations
   - **Schedule-aware**: Automatically adjusts for weekday, weekend, and holiday schedules